elegant-scipy/elegant-scipy/markdown/ch3.markdown

 In a landscape, the sky, earth, trees, rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph, or RAG.
-Its *nodes* hold properties of each region in the image, and its *links* hold the spatial relationships between the regions: two nodes are linked whenever their corresponding regions touch each other in the input image.
+Its *nodes* hold properties of each region in the image, and its *links* hold the spatial relationships between the regions.
+Two nodes are linked whenever their corresponding regions touch each other in the input image.